JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 ### The Author's Review

 The Republic SD's cost analysis has the following problems:
-- This levy is a 6% tax increase, in dollars, over the previous levy.
+- The district did not convey how this levy is a 6% tax increase, in dollars, over the previous levy.
-- This levy is another tax.

 [Calculator for the Republic SD](calculator_republic_enhanced)